datanav/docs/hub/documentation/data-management/time-based-masterdata-management.rst

 Updating last modified value
 ----------------------------

 Unless the system provides property specific datetime values you will have to add functionality that updates the datetime value in each claim if the value of the claim changes.
 This can be done in Sesam by performing a hops the the pipe's sink dataset and comparing the claim values.
 If the value has changed the the entity's new datetime value will become the property's new datetime value.
-This was, eventually all updated properties will have individual datetime values in their claims corresponding to the datetime they last changed.
+Eventually all updated properties will have individual datetime values in their claims corresponding to the datetime they last changed.

 A full DTL example on how to set and update $last-modified values in claims can be seen at the bottom of this page.